Endless Love (2014 American film)

 Endless Love is a 2014 American romantic drama film directed by Shana Feste and co-written by Feste with Joshua Safran.
-A second adaptation of Scott Spencer's novel (following the 1981 movie starring Brooke Shields), the film stars Alex Pettyfer, Gabriella Wilde, Bruce Greenwood, Joely Richardson and Robert Patrick.
+A second adaptation of Scott Spencer's novel (following the 1981 film starring Brooke Shields), the film stars Alex Pettyfer, Gabriella Wilde, Bruce Greenwood, Joely Richardson and Robert Patrick.

 The film was released on February 14, 2014, by Universal Pictures in the United States and United Kingdom.

 Plot

-17-year-old Jade Butterfield graduates from high school with an impressive college scholarship but few friends, focusing on her studies rather than a social life.
+17-year-old Jade Butterfield graduates from high school with a scholarship but few friends, focusing on her studies rather than a social life.
 David, another senior, has had a crush on her for years but never acted on it.

 Jade asks her parents, Hugh and Anne, for a graduation party as her gift, inviting her entire class.
 At first, it consists only of her parents' friends, but David gets everyone to go to Jade's party by sabotaging his ex-girlfriend Jenny's party.
 Jade and David are caught nearly kissing; Hugh disapproves of David, feeling he will adversely affect his daughter's medical-school internship.

 David makes a failed attempt to please Hugh by fixing a car which belonged to Jade's late brother Chris.
 Late that night, Jade and David make love.
 Jade declines her internship to spend the summer with David, and Hugh decides to take the family away to their lake house.
 Jade is upset, knowing Hugh's motive is to distance her from David, so she brings David to the lake house.
 Hugh's wife Anne asks him to give David a chance.

 One night, David catches Hugh cheating on Anne; the following morning, Hugh intimidates David into keeping quiet about it.
 David and Jade, along with their friend Mace, Jenny, Jade's brother Keith, and Keith's girlfriend Sabine, sneak into a zoo after-hours.
 Jealous of David and Jade, Jenny calls the police; when they arrive, David stays behind so the others can escape.
 Hugh bails David out of jail on the condition he ends it with Jade.